jasperchongcode/bigcomments/README.md

 ---

-## 📌 Extension Settings

-Currently no settings.
-All behavior is controlled via commands.

-Future ideas:

-- Presets
-- Per-language comment style overrides
-- Persistent default box character

----

 ## 🐞 Known Issues

-- Only supports `//` and `#` comment styles
+- Only one comment style is supported per language
 - No unbox/toggle feature yet
-- No global settings (e.g. default symbol or decorator)

 ---

 ## 📦 Release Notes

+### 0.1.1

+- 🌐 **Multi-language comment support**: now supports single-line and block comment formats for 20+ languages
+- 🧱 Block comment boxes use `/* */`, `<!-- -->`, etc. correctly (only on top and bottom lines)
+- 🧠 Improved comment detection and formatting consistency
+- 🔧 Small internal refactors for maintainability

 ### 0.0.3